zalando-zmon/zmon-k8s-agent/README.rst

   complete entity information
 * entities() - the actual discovery.
 It must return all currently available entities it discovered.
 It will receive a dict of ``id: entity`` with all entities of the types it set in requires().
+* init() - reset an internal state, e.g. remove all discovered namespaces to be able to detect new ones

 Discovery agents shipped with this core agent: